-If you're having a big, gut-busting cookout, you can't go wrong by serving a big Texas sheet cake for dessert.
-Perfect for feeding a crowd, this giant slab of chocolate cake gets topped with chocolate fudge while the cake is still warm, and then toasted pecans are sprinkled all over the top.
+If you're having a cookout, you can't go wrong by serving a big Texas sheet cake for dessert.
+Perfect for feeding more than a few, this giant slab of chocolate cake gets topped with chocolate fudge while the cake is still warm, and then toasted pecans are sprinkled all over the top.

 Blackberry Cake With Cream Cheese Frosting